UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

 }
 ```

+### Client

-Finally, obtain a client proxy for your API using STTP and make a call:
+On the client side, obtain a client proxy for your API and make a call:

 ```scala
 import com.softwaremill.sttp.SttpBackend